 We have adopted an "opt out" dividend reinvestment plan for our common stockholders.
 As a result, if we declare a cash dividend or other distribution, each stockholder that has not "opted out" of our dividend reinvestment plan will have its dividends automatically reinvested in additional shares of our common stock rather than receiving cash dividends.
 Stockholders who receive distributions in the form of shares of common stock will be subject to the same federal, state and local tax consequences as if they received cash distributions.

-The Company did not make any distribution payments during the three months ended December 31, 2022 and 2021.
+The Company did not declare any distribution payments during the three and six months ended March 31, 2023 and 2022.

 Note 14.
 Share Transactions